tausiful-islam/TinyToy/DEPLOYMENT_GUIDE.md

 ## 📋 Overview

-This guide will walk you through deploying your **Its My Choicee** e-commerce application with **product variants system** to production using Supabase as the backend and Vercel for hosting.
-The application features a complete product variants system with Size/Color combinations, modern UX, and admin management capabilities.
+This guide will walk you through deploying your **Its My Choicee** e-commerce application with **product variants system** and **comprehensive customer authentication** to production using Supabase as the backend and Vercel for hosting.
+The application features a complete product variants system with Size/Color combinations, customer account management with authentication, customer analytics dashboard, and modern UX components.

 ---